Ashtanga and Injuries. About Teacher Responsibility

 “The student must serve the tradition and the teaching is always right” – NO!

-Second, the author keeps seriously telling the reader (his students) how much they (the students) should blindly trust and serve “the tradition” in form their teacher (him).
-Well, this is absolutely unacceptable as long as in the name of his lack of knowledge about tradition so many practitioners got and still get hurt (physically and more often mentally).
-The exact opposite is correct: Teachers must continuously prove, that they and the “tradition” deserve trust.
-As teachers we are serving our students with the help of a traditional method, not the other way around.
-We are responsible for continuously refining and improving our understanding of the teachings, not for repeating the nonsense that we understood as beginners again and again.
-We are responsible for common sense, too.
-We are really responsible for every injury in class, may it come from an adjustment (way too often!) or slowly over time.
-Why?
-Simply because there are teachers who show it’s possible.
+Second, the author keeps seriously telling the reader (his students!) how much they (the students!) should blindly trust (and most importantly pay to) “the tradition” in form their teacher (him).
+He even makes his students buy books justifying his ignorance.
+The exact opposite is correct: Teachers must continuously prove, that they and the “tradition” deserve trust and don’t injure students.
+Teachers are serving students with the help of a traditional method, not any other way around.
+Teachers are responsible for continuously refining and improving our understanding of the teachings, not for repeating the nonsense that we got wrong as beginners again and again.
+Teachers are responsible for every injury in class, may it come from adjustments (yes, I keep hearing heart-breaking stories about that) or slowly over time.
+Every single avoidable injury is one too much.

 Bad teachers find excuses.
 Good teachers take responsibility.

-Rather than taking responsibility in any part of the book, the author systematically blames his practitioners actions and their psyche or “ego” for injuries.
+Rather than taking responsibility as a teacher, the author systematically blames students for their injuries (it’s always the “ego”).
 Blaming students is very common in Ashtanga as far as I have heard.
-The author even abuses out-of-context quotes from the scriptures and lots of flowery words to say: “Injuries appear because they are unavoidable in life anyhow and because the student’s ego”.
+The author even abuses out-of-context quotes from the scriptures and lots of flowery words to say: “Injuries appear because they are unavoidable in life anyhow and because the student’s ego and because we should learn something from them”.
 But even extremely humble and careful people suffer from injuries that their teachers cause and/or ignore.
 He also argues in various ways that getting injured helps on the spiritual path.
 What a ridiculous nonsense.
 I have yet to find a Yoga injury that does not arise from mistakes in the practice.
-Blaming the student is unworthy.
+Blaming the student is shameful.

 “The student is responsible for injuries” – NO!

 Understanding the creepy nature of our ego is key for the stages on the true Yogic path beyond asana.
-But who is served by looking away when students hurt themselves?
+But how can teachers look away as students keep hurting themselves?
 Is this an acceptable teaching approach?
 Hello!?!
 If injures helped our spiritual growth, the planet would be full of enlightened ashtangies.
 I have not seen one.
-But I have heard about lots of nearly crippled ones, unable to listen to their pain.
-I pray that they can eventually open up to meeting teachers who help them rather than praising the words of a dangerous cult.
+But I have heard and met a number of nearly crippled ones, just because they were unable to listen to their pain.

-Deciphering the real goals of Yoga practice and eradicating all incorrect ideas about it is the main responsibility that we have as teachers.
-Understanding the nature of Yoga, the pitfalls of the practice, the various levels and causes of problems arising and what can be learnt from them is what qualifies us as Yoga teachers.
+Unfolding the meaning of of Yoga practice and eradicating all incorrect ideas about it is one of the main responsibility that we have as teachers.
+Understanding the true aims of Yoga, the pitfalls of the various practice techniques, the various levels and causes of problems arising and what can be learnt from them is what qualifies us as Yoga teachers.
+We must understand that Yoga teachers are absolute beginners by yogic standards for decades rather than years, no matter how much students prematurely project their desire on having found a true guru on anyone who pretends to be a teacher.

+Practice means solving riddles in constructed situations.
 The Ashtanga system deliberately puts practitioners and teachers into trouble, otherwise it would not be a transformational path.
-We are solving riddles in constructed situations.
-By this we can understand problematic habitual patterns in ourselves and our students, incorrect ways of evaluating the nature of reality.
-Overcoming physical patterns of ignorance can help us overcome the underlying mental patterns which is the root cause of true suffering.
-But is that promise widely fulfilled?
+This allows us to understand problematic habitual patterns in ourselves, our students and humans in general.
+Patterns of movement, breath and mind indicate incorrect ways of evaluating the nature of reality.
+Overcoming physical patterns can help us overcome the underlying mental patterns which are the root cause of true suffering.

 How is your experience with Ashtanga injuries and your teacher’s responses?